kartverket/backstage-techdocs-action/README.md

 # backstage-techdocs-action

-This action generates static documentation from your Backstage TechDocs and deploys it to GCS.
+This action generates static documentation from your Backstage TechDocs and deploys it to GCS using WIF.

 ## Usage